XDUANN/TeleProNet/README.md

 Second: run Kara One data Processing and epoching.py, this is the most important step for processing the data and get the labels , also,this will filtering and do ica for data,and save the processed data as .pkl file,this is the best format to save,(some kind of reservation methods will cause fault)

-Third，run network training and test.py， this is the all work I did in this Project,most of the code is written by GPT(hahahaha), this file contains the labels encoding for model input,hibert transform and FIR filtering, and channel selection ,and network structure, and Prototype network construction and training
+Third： run network training and test.py， this is the all work I did in this Project,most of the code is written by GPT(hahahaha), this file contains the labels encoding for model input,hibert transform and FIR filtering, and channel selection ,and network structure, and Prototype network construction and training